lucylai96/lucylai96.github.io/blog/gradapps.md

   * my Harvard, Stanford, and NYU essays, chosen in particular to illustrate (1) how little they differ, and (2) what a diversity / personal history statement looks like (NYU)
 * In August 2024, I did a [Reddit AMA on PhD applications](https://www.reddit.com/r/gradadmissions/comments/1ewl6z1/phd_application_guide_mainly_for_us_stem_phds_and/) for frequently-asked questions about the application process.
 * In December 2024, I did another [Reddit AMA on PhD interviews](https://www.reddit.com/r/gradadmissions/comments/1hkichr/ama_how_to_ace_your_phd_interviews_from_a_former).
-* In January 2025, I wrote a detailed **[STEM PhD interview prep guide](https://buy.stripe.com/28o7tSftldbE5yw4gg)**.
-This 9-paged prep guide contains: (1) 19 commonly-asked PhD interview questions and how to best answer them, (2) how admissions decisions are made, and (3) a detailed explanation of the qualities and factors that the admissions committee looks for.
-All of the insider information in this guide is taken from my 2 years of experience interviewing for Harvard's PhD Program in Neuroscience.
-I've chosen to charge for this guide for now in order to support all the efforts I have put into creating free PhD application guide material (with more coming soon!).
-Thanks for your support :-)

 ------

 ***Hello friends!*** I’ve been meaning to write this post ever since I completed the entire grad school application cycle, and I’ve finally gotten around to it (in time for the beginning of the next cycle, yay!) 🙂 My earnest hope is for this post to shed some light on the application process, especially since it seems a little black box-y when just getting started.